xwal/awesome-stars/topics.md

 - [braydie/HowToBeAProgrammer](https://github.com/braydie/HowToBeAProgrammer) - A guide on how to be a Programmer - originally published by Robert L Read
 - [getify/You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS) - A book series on JavaScript. @YDKJS on twitter.

+## project-management

+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
+AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
+The best open source alternative to Notion.

 ## publishing

 - [TryGhost/Ghost](https://github.com/TryGhost/Ghost) - Independent technology for modern publishing, memberships, subscriptions and newsletters.